nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw72evk/releaseNotes/topics/bluetooth_le_host_stack_and_applications.md

 * Randomized RPA - Experimental feature
 * Intrusion Detection System (IDS)

   **Note:** The CDE (Complex-domain Distance Estimation) algorithm is an experimental feature intended only for testing purposes.
-It is not maintained and must not be included in production environments.
+It is not maintained and must not be included in the production environments.